We are proud of the:

 An inquiry into the scientific world & its laws & humans’ understanding of scientific principles

-- What is the scientific process?
+- What is the process of making an invention?

 An inquiry into local and global geography & significant local & international events through time.